HugoBrunet13/NFT-Marketplace-Auction/README.md

 https://ropsten.etherscan.io/address/0xA5264207375B3202B22401c8A08f7C152354E9a2

-To deploy, you must edit the file `scripts/deploy.js` and add your personal KEY:
+To deploy, you need to edit the file `scripts/deploy.js` and add your personal KEY:
 ```
 const ALCHEMY_API_KEY = ""; // PUT YOUR KEY HERE
 const ROPSTEN_PRIVATE_KEY = ""; //PUT YOUR PRIVATE KEY HERE